bernhard-42/vscode-ocp-cad-viewer/docs/show.md

     default_opacity:         Opacity value for transparent objects (default=0.5)
     black_edges:             Show edges in black color (default=False)
     orbit_control:           Mouse control use "orbit" control instead of "trackball" control (default=False)
-    collapse:                1: collapse all leaf nodes, C: collapse all nodes, E: expand all nodes (default=1)
+    collapse:                CollapseTree.LEAVES (or "1"): collapse all single leaf nodes, CollapseTree.ROOT (or "R"): expand root only,
+                             CollapseTree.ALL (or "C"): collapse all nodes,
+                             CollapseTree.NONE (or "E"): expand all nodes
+                             (default="1" / CollapseTree.LEAVES)
     ticks:                   Hint for the number of ticks in both directions (default=10)
     up:                      Use z-axis ('Z') or y-axis ('Y') as up direction for the camera (default="Z")
     explode:                 Turn on explode mode (default=False)